TahiriNadia/simlal/README.md

-## Hello Cosmos:milky_way:, this is fellow star stuff made :sparkles:Simon Lalonde:sparkles:
+## Hello Cosmos, this is fellow star stuff made :sparkles:Simon Lalonde:sparkles:
 I am a self-taught programming apprentice currently living in Sherbrooke, Canada.
-In the past, I have dwelled in the study of molecular biology:dna: and the production and science behind craft brewing:beer:.
-I am now focusing on **learning how to code with a data-driven and scientific approach**.
+In the past, I have engaged in research on functional genomics:dna: of cardiovascular and blood diseases as well as lipid metabolism:test_tube: of breast cancer as a molecular biology wet lab scientist.
+I have also dwelled the production:beer: and science:microscope: behind craft brewing!<br><br>I am now pursuing a Master's in Computer Science to **learn bioinformatics in the context of phylogeographic and landscape genomics research**.
 ***
-My ***programming*** interests:
+My ***scientific and programming*** interests:
-- Data Science and bioinformatics
+- Environmental DNA (eDNA) metagenomics
+- Machine Learning
 - Web applications <br><br>

 **Languages and technologies:**<br><br>